Interview with Freda Fairweather

 Description

-During the war, Freda Fairweather was called up to work for Avro’s and worked on Lancasters at RAF Waddington and RAF Swinderby.
+During the war, Freda Fairweather was called up to work for Avro and worked on Lancasters at RAF Waddington and RAF Swinderby.
 She describes cleaning the perspex windows and using her own box spanners to remove aircraft wings.
-She recollects flying on a Manchester and Lancaster, witnessing multiple crashes and an aircraft nearly taking off with her on the wing.
+She recollects flying on a Manchester and a Lancaster, witnessing multiple crashes as well as an aircraft nearly taking off with her on the wing.
 She also recalls socialising with her friends and reflects on her war work with much pride.

 Creator